StarRocks/starrocks/docs/integrations/authenticate_to_aws_resources.md

 ### Instance profile-based authentication

-You need to create an IAM policy like below to grant access to your AWS resource, and then attach the policy to the IAM role associated with the EC2 instance on which your StarRocks cluster runs.
+You need to create an IAM policy like below to grant access to your AWS resource, and then attach the policy to the IAM role associated with the EC2 instance on which your StarRocks cluster runs (that role is referred to as the EC2 instance's role hereinafter in this topic).

 #### Access AWS S3

-If you choose AWS S3 as storage, StarRocks accesses your S3 bucket based on the following IAM policy:
+If you choose AWS S3 as storage, create the following IAM policy and attach it to the EC2 instance's role, so as to grant StarRocks access to your S3 bucket:

 > **NOTICE**
 >